-After flushing of the borehole bottom and before pouring of concrete into the pile bore, if side soils of the borehole collapse, again loose muck will be deposited at the pile bottom which affects the quality and end bearing capacity of pile adversely.
+After flushing the borehole bottom and before pouring concrete into the pile bore, if the side soils of the borehole collapse, again loose muck will be deposited at the pile bottom, which affects the quality and end bearing capacity of the pile adversely.

 - Cohesiveness and angle of friction.